niranjankala/niranjankala.github.io/_posts/2023-09-28-exploring-common-security-vulnerabilities-unveiling-authentication-attacks-in-asp-net-core.md

 **2. Enable User Lockout:**

 User lockout is another effective method to thwart authentication attacks.
 When a user repeatedly enters incorrect credentials within a specified timeframe, the system locks them out for a predetermined period.
-For instance, if a user makes five consecutive failed login attempts, they may be locked out for ten minutes.
+For instance, a user who makes five consecutive failed login attempts may be locked out for ten minutes.

 ```csharp
 // ASP.NET Core example of configuring user lockout in Identity services